Euro zone business surged in July but price pressures and COVID weigh - Up News Info

 Manufacturing activity continued to expand at a blistering pace last month, a sister survey showed on Monday, but widespread shortages of materials and poor transport availability pushed the factory input prices index to its highest reading since the survey began in June 1997.

-Inflationary pressures were also felt by services firms and the composite input price index nudged up to 69.9 from 69.8, its highest in nearly 21 years.
+Inflationary pressures were also felt by services firms and the composite input price index nudged up to its highest in nearly 21 years.

-Meanwhile, a Reuters poll last month indicated that the biggest risk to the bloc’s economic outlook was new COVID-19 variants and, with the Delta strain sweeping across Europe, the services business expectations index slipped to a three-month low of 69.1 from 72.7.
+Meanwhile, a Reuters poll last month indicated that the biggest risk to the bloc’s economic outlook was new COVID-19 variants and, with the Delta strain sweeping across Europe, the services business expectations index slipped to a three-month low.

-“Worries about the Delta variant have become more widespread, … subduing activity in some instances and raising concerns about the possibility of virus restrictions being tightened again,” Williamson said.

-“Hence services growth in July was slightly less marked than the earlier flash estimate and future expectations cooled, presenting a significant downside risk to the outlook and hinting that growth could begin to slow again as we head toward the autumn.”
+“Looking ahead, downside risks to the 2021 outlook remain.
+For the services sector it will be pivotal to maintain the high vaccination speed to limit the spread of the already prevalent Delta variant,” Koenz said.
+(Reporting by Jonathan Cable; Editing by Kevin Liffey and Toby Chopra)